-We have audited the financial statements of Dominion Holdings, Inc. for the year ended December 31, 2023, on which we have rendered our report thereon dated February 21, 2024.
+We have audited the financial statements of Dominion Holdings, Inc. for the year ended December 31, 2024, on which we have rendered our report thereon dated February 19, 2025.
 Our audit was conducted for the purpose of forming an opinion on the basic financial statements taken as a whole.
 The applicable supplementary information (see List of Supplementary Information) is presented for purposes of additional analysis in compliance with the requirements of Revised Securities Regulation Code Rule 68, and is not a required part of the basic financial statements prepared in accordance with Philippine Financial Reporting Standards.
 Such supplementary information has been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, is fairly stated in all material respects in relation to the basic financial statements taken as a whole.

-By: (Yusoph A. Maute artner
+By: Rusobh A. Maute Rarther

 CPA Reg.
-No. 0140306 TIN 415-417-641 PTR No. 10076145, January 3, 2024, Makati City SEC Group A Accreditation Partner - No. 140306-SEC (until financial period 2026) Firm - No. 0002 (until financial period 2024) BIR AN 08-002551-046-2023 (until Jan.
-24, 2026) Firm's BOA/PRC Cert. of Reg.
-No. 0002 (until Aug.
-27, 2024)
+No. 0140306 TIN 415-417-641 PTR No. 10465908, January 2, 2025, Makati City BIR AN 08-002551-046-2023 (until January 24, 2026) BOA/PRC Cert. of Reg.
+No. 0002/P-018 (until August 12, 2027)

-February 21, 2024
+February 19, 2025